microsoft/FASTER/docs/_docs/30-fasterkv-manual-locking.md

     - SkipAndInvalidateReadCache until prevFirstRCAddress
       - We want the Upsert to win, so this pass ensures that any newly-added readcache entry for this key, whether tentative or not, is marked Invalid
     - Remove the tentative
+- Read that goes pending:
+  - Saves TailAddress to pcontext.RecordInfo.PreviousAddress
-- Read:
+  - Complete Pending Read:
     - Prior to its SkipReadCache/TracebackForKeyMatch, it sets a tentative record at the HT->RC boundary.
     - it does the scan
       - if the Tentative record is now Invalid, it means Upsert/RMW set it so for a later update; return NOTFOUND
+      - else searches from current RC->MainLog record to pcontext.RecordInfo.PreviousAddress record for a match
-    - else if it found a non-RC record for this key, it sets the Tentative record to Invalid and returns NOTFOUND
+        - if it finds this non-RC record for this key, it sets the Tentative RC record to Invalid and returns NOTFOUND
       - else it removes the Tentative flag

 OPTIMIZATION: Use readcache records rather than going to disk.
 However, there are issues here with the record being marked Invalid/Sealed in case multiple threads do it.

+#### Lock
+- If the record is in readcache:
+  - Do the Lock op:
+    - Tentative: spinwait; must fall through to check Sealed
+    - Sealed: Yield and Retry
+    - ignore/continue if the record is or becomes Invalid
+- else for both mutable (and RO if MFO is active) records, if the RecordInfo is:
+  - Sealed: Yield() and retry
+  - Tombstone: Do the Lock op (e.g. unlock)
+  - Other:
+    - Do the LockOp in ConcurrentWriter for both Mutable and RO
+- else // key is not found or hash chain goes below HeadAddress
+  - Perform `LockTable` insertion as described in [Insertion to LockTable due to Lock](#insertion-to-locktable-due-to-lock)

 #### Read

 Note that this changes specified here, including both shared and exclusive locks in the ReadOnly region, clarifies the distinction between a data-centric view of the ReadOnly region being implicitly read-locked (because it cannot be updated), vs. a transactional view that requires explicit read locks.
 In a transactional view, a read lock prevents an exclusive lock; implicit readlocks based on address cannot do this in FASTER, because we can always do XLock or an RCU.
 Therefore, we need explicit read locks, and reads must of course block if there is an XLock.
 This also means that SingleReader would have to lock anyway, losing any distinction between it and ConcurrentReader.
 Therefore, we have consolidated ConcurrentReader and SingleReader into a single function.

+- if the record is in readcache:
+  - Tentative: spinwait; must fall through to check Sealed
+  - Sealed: Yield and Retry
+  - SingleReader: will ephemerally lock if needed
 - for both mutable and RO records, if the RecordInfo is:
   - Sealed: Yield() and retry
-    - If SupportsLocking, we would ephemerally readlock the record, and we can't lock Sealed records as the lock may be transferred with the record.
   - Tombstone: as current
   - Other: as currently, including ephemeral locking
     - Change IFunctions.SingleReader and .ConcurrentReader to simply .Reader
 - On-disk:
   - After PENDING
-    - if copying to readcache, do so in accordance with [Conflict Between Upsert/RMW and Reading From Disk to ReadCache](#conflict-between-upsert-rmw-and-reading-from-disk-to-readcache)
+    - if copying to readcache, do so in accordance with [Conflict Between Updates and Reading From Disk to ReadCache](#conflict-between-updates-and-reading-from-disk-to-readcache)
     - else if CopyToTail do [Removal From LockTable](#removal-from-locktable)

 #### Upsert

-Note: Upsert skips RO ops if the current FasterSession is not `ManualFasterOperations` (MFO); this comparison is a static bool property of to the IFasterOperations implementation

-- If LockOp.IsSet
 - If the record is in readcache:
-    - Do the Lock op:
-      - retry if the record is or becomes Sealed
-      - ignore/continue if the record is or becomes Invalid
-  - else for both mutable (and RO if MFO is active) records, if the RecordInfo is:
+  - if it is
+    - Tentative: spinwait; must fall through to check Sealed
-    - Sealed: Yield() and retry
+    - Sealed: Yield and Retry
-    - Tombstone: Do the Lock op (e.g. unlock)
-    - Other:
-      - Do the LockOp in ConcurrentWriter for both Mutable and RO
-  - else // key is not found or hash chain goes below HeadAddress
-    - Perform `LockTable` insertion as described in [Insertion to LockTable due to Lock](#insertion-to-locktable-due-to-lock)
-- else // LockOp is not set:
-  - If the record is in readcache:
   - Invalidate it
-    - insert the new value in accordance with [Conflict Between Upsert/RMW and Reading From Disk to ReadCache](#conflict-between-upsert-rmw-and-reading-from-disk-to-readcache)
+  - insert the new value in accordance with [Conflict Between Updates and Reading From Disk to ReadCache](#conflict-between-updates-and-reading-from-disk-to-readcache)
 - else if the record is in the mutable region and the RecordInfo is:
+  - Tentative: spinwait; must fall through to check Sealed
-    - Sealed: Yield() and retry
+  - Sealed: Yield and Retry
   - Tombstone: as current
   - Other: IPU (including ephemeral locks)
     - If this returns false
       - Set RecordInfo Sealed as described in [Relevant RecordInfo bits](#relevant-recordinfo-bits)
-        - Insert in accordance with [Conflict Between Upsert/RMW and Reading From Disk to ReadCache](#conflict-between-upsert-rmw-and-reading-from-disk-to-readcache)
+      - Insert in accordance with [Conflict Between Updates and Reading From Disk to ReadCache](#conflict-between-updates-and-reading-from-disk-to-readcache)
 - else if the record is in ReadOnly and the RecordInfo is:
   - Sealed: Yield() and retry
   - Tombstone: as current
+  - Other:
+    - Seal RO record
-    - Other: Do CopyUpdater and insert in accordance with [Conflict Between Upsert/RMW and Reading From Disk to ReadCache](#conflict-between-upsert-rmw-and-reading-from-disk-to-readcache)
+    - Do insert in accordance with [Conflict Between Updates and Reading From Disk to ReadCache](#conflict-between-updates-and-reading-from-disk-to-readcache)
+    - Leave the RO record Sealed
 - else // key is not found or hash chain goes below HeadAddress
   - if the key is in the lock table
-      - XLock it
+    - Seal it (Seal XLocks so all locks are drained; we have none to transfer)
-        - If it is Sealed or Invalid, then RETRY_NOW (someone else did an operation that removed it)
+      - If Seal() fails or the record is marked Invalid, then and RETRY_NOW (someone else did an operation that removed it)
       - Else
-          - Insert new record
+        - Insert new record to log
+        - Transfer locks from LockTable entry
         - Remove locktable entry per [Removal From LockTable](#removal-from-locktable)
+        - Unlock it
-    - InitialUpdater and insert in accordance with [Conflict Between Upsert/RMW and Reading From Disk to ReadCache](#conflict-between-upsert-rmw-and-reading-from-disk-to-readcache)
+  - InitialUpdater and insert in accordance with [Conflict Between Updates and Reading From Disk to ReadCache](#conflict-between-updates-and-reading-from-disk-to-readcache)

 #### RMW

 RMW considerations are similar to Upsert from the sealing and "encountering locks" point of view.
-It does not do lock operations.

 - If the record is in readcache:
+  - if it is
+    - Tentative: spinwait; must fall through to check Sealed
+    - Sealed: Yield and Retry
   - Invalidate it
-  - CopyUpdater and insert the new value in accordance with [Conflict Between Upsert/RMW and Reading From Disk to ReadCache](#conflict-between-upsert-rmw-and-reading-from-disk-to-readcache)
+  - CopyUpdater and insert the new value in accordance with [Conflict Between Updates and Reading From Disk to ReadCache](#conflict-between-updates-and-reading-from-disk-to-readcache)
 - else if the record is in the mutable region and the RecordInfo is:
+  - Tentative: spinwait; must fall through to check Sealed
-  - Sealed: Yield() and retry
+  - Sealed: Yield and Retry
   - Tombstone: as current
   - Other: IPU (including ephemeral locks)
     - If this returns false
       - Set RecordInfo Sealed as described in [Relevant RecordInfo bits](#relevant-recordinfo-bits)
-      - Do CopyUpdater and insert in accordance with [Conflict Between Upsert/RMW and Reading From Disk to ReadCache](#conflict-between-upsert-rmw-and-reading-from-disk-to-readcache)
+      - Do CopyUpdater and insert in accordance with [Conflict Between Updates and Reading From Disk to ReadCache](#conflict-between-updates-and-reading-from-disk-to-readcache)
+      - Iff this fails, Unseal RO record
 - else if the record is in ReadOnly and the RecordInfo is:
+  - Tentative: spinwait; must fall through to check Sealed
-  - Sealed: Yield() and retry
+  - Sealed: Yield and Retry
   - Tombstone: as current
-  - Other: Do CopyUpdater and insert in accordance with [Conflict Between Upsert/RMW and Reading From Disk to ReadCache](#conflict-between-upsert-rmw-and-reading-from-disk-to-readcache)
+  - Other: Do CopyUpdater and insert in accordance with [Conflict Between Updates and Reading From Disk to ReadCache](#conflict-between-updates-and-reading-from-disk-to-readcache)
 - else // key is not found or hash chain goes below HeadAddress
+  - if the key is in the lock table
+    - Seal it (Seal XLocks so all locks are drained; we have none to transfer)
+      - If Seal() fails or the record is marked Invalid, then and RETRY_NOW (someone else did an operation that removed it)
+      - Else
+        - Insert new record to log
+        - Transfer locks from LockTable entry
+        - Remove locktable entry per [Removal From LockTable](#removal-from-locktable)
+        - Unlock it
-  - InitialUpdater and insert in accordance with [Conflict Between Upsert/RMW and Reading From Disk to ReadCache](#conflict-between-upsert-rmw-and-reading-from-disk-to-readcache)
+  - InitialUpdater and insert in accordance with [Conflict Between Updates and Reading From Disk to ReadCache](#conflict-between-updates-and-reading-from-disk-to-readcache)
 - TODO: potentially replace "fuzzy" region at SafeReadOnlyAddress with Sealed, which should avoid the lost-update anomaly

 #### Delete

 - If the record is in readcache:
+  - if it is
+    - Tentative: spinwait; must fall through to check Sealed
+    - Sealed: Yield and Retry
   - Invalidate it
-  - insert the new deleted record in accordance with [Conflict Between Upsert/RMW and Reading From Disk to ReadCache](#conflict-between-upsert-rmw-and-reading-from-disk-to-readcache)
+  - insert the new deleted record in accordance with [Conflict Between Updates and Reading From Disk to ReadCache](#conflict-between-updates-and-reading-from-disk-to-readcache)
 - else if the record is in the mutable region and the RecordInfo is:
+  - Tentative: spinwait; must fall through to check Sealed
-  - Sealed: Yield() and retry
+  - Sealed: Yield and Retry
   - Tombstone: as current (nothing)
   - Other: Mark as tombstone
 - else if the record is in ReadOnly and the RecordInfo is:
+  - Tentative: spinwait; must fall through to check Sealed
-  - Sealed: Yield() and retry
+  - Sealed: Yield and Retry
   - Tombstone: as current (nothing)
+  - Other:
+    - Seal RO record
-  - Other: Insert deleted record in accordance with [Conflict Between Upsert/RMW and Reading From Disk to ReadCache](#conflict-between-upsert-rmw-and-reading-from-disk-to-readcache)
+    - Do insert of Tombstoned record in accordance with [Conflict Between Updates and Reading From Disk to ReadCache](#conflict-between-updates-and-reading-from-disk-to-readcache)
+    - Leave the RO record Sealed
 - else // key is not found or hash chain goes below HeadAddress
     - if the key is in the lock table
-      - XLock it
+      - Seal it (Seal XLocks so all locks are drained; we have none to transfer)
-        - If it is Sealed or Invalid, then RETRY_NOW (someone else did an operation that removed it)
+        - If Seal() fails or the record is marked Invalid, then and RETRY_NOW (someone else did an operation that removed it)
         - Else
-          - Insert deleted record
+          - Insert new deleted record to log
+          - Transfer locks from LockTable entry
           - Remove locktable entry per [Removal From LockTable](#removal-from-locktable)
-    - Insert deleted record in accordance with [Conflict Between Upsert/RMW and Reading From Disk to ReadCache](#conflict-between-upsert-rmw-and-reading-from-disk-to-readcache)
+    - Insert deleted record in accordance with [Conflict Between Updates and Reading From Disk to ReadCache](#conflict-between-updates-and-reading-from-disk-to-readcache)